paulo308/bigseaAAAaaS/README.md

-# AAA as a Service
+# bigseaAAA

-Development of Authentication, Authorisation and Accounting as a Service for The BIGSEA Project.
+Development of Authentication, Authorisation and Accounting

-Run script start.sh in order to star all docker machines and initiate the AAA Server.
+Run script demo.sh in order to lift all docker machines.